-You will submit your portfolio as an attachment to your application VIA Secure Portal
+You will submit your portfolio as an attachment to your application VIA Secure Portal Your portfolio should be a 7 - 10page PDF document.

-Your portfolio should be a 7 - 10 page PDF document.
-Feel free to design your portfolio the way you see fit.
-However, your designed/stylized portfolio should not be distracting or overwhelming.

-Number of projects: This document should highlight 3 - 4 projects.
-Per project, we recommend allocating

-- 1 page for project introductions - 1-2 pages for process and further description about the project.

-Summary of projects: Your projects should showcase a problem, why it matters to you or others, research methods, thought processes, technical skills, resolution, and any validation data or awards that speak to the success of the resolution.

-Links to projects: Wherever possible, include a URL to learn more about the project or company.

-Descriptions of projects: Compelling storytelling through media and the written word.
-Descriptions in your portfolio should be concise and to the point.
-Process documentation is encouraged.
-We recommend including images of:

-- Concept drawings

-- Digital renderings

-- In progress images of projects

-- Final projects

-If your project is not product-based, be creative about your documentation.
-Feel free to include:

-- Documentation of your planning

-- Before and after images

-- Images and/or videos of the experience

-- Interviews you've conducted

-- Graphs and chart of your research

-Videos and GIFs of your projects are welcomed:

-- Videos should not be longer than 4 minutes.
+- This document should highlight 3 4 projects - Per project, we recommend allocating - 1 page for project introductions - 1-2 pages for process and further description about the project. - Your projects should showcase a problem, research methods, thought processes, technical skills, and a resolution. - Compelling storytelling through still images, the written word, and videos works well. - Descriptions in your portfolio should be concise and to the point. - Process documentation is encouraged.
+We recommend including images of: - Concept drawings - Digital renderings - In progress images of projects - Final projects - If your project is not product based, be creative about your documentation.
+Feel free to include: - Documentation of your planning - Before and after images - Images and/or videos of the experience - Interviews you've conducted - Graphs and chart of your research - Videos and GIFs of your projects are welcomed: - Videos should not be longer than 4 minutes.
 (The shorter the better) - You can add a link in your portfolio to your video.
-We recommend linking it to a video sharing platform such as YouTube, Vimeo, or your personal website. - You are welcome to show screenshots of your videos as part of your portfolio as well.

-Feel free to also include a link your personal website
+We recommend linking it to a video sharing platform such as YouTube, Vimeo, or your personal website. - You are welcome to show screenshots of your videos as part of your portfolio as well. - Feel free to design your portfolio the way you see fit.
+However, your designed/stylized portfolio should not be distracting or overwhelming. - Feel free to link your personal website